domfarolino/algorithms/src/datastructures/Stack/README.md

 functions (like DFS), or to reverse the contents of another container.

 Stacks are often implemented with a singly linked list as the underlying datastructure, as is this particular implementation.
-We maintain an internal linked list pointer called `head` as well as a variable to indicate the size of our list at any time.
+We maintain an internal linked list which has all of the methods our Stack datastructure will need to use.
+Again, the Stack datastructure is merely a SLL wrapper.

 ## Supported operations